smithwithatypo/algo_training/CONTRIBUTING.md

     1. reach out to me if I'm missing any steps!

 ## LLM prompt
-- NOTE: replace {new_algorithm} with your algorithm of choice
+- NOTE: replace {new_algorithm} on line 3 with your new algorithm

 ```
 Be a senior software engineer at a big tech company who interviews engineers.